Donia2610/SeeTree/README.md

 c.
 Request to /stats/IMG_100.jpg/min should respond with 404 error code (assuming such image was not added to the bucket)

 ## Bonus ✨
-I created a dictionary that saves results for previous requests.
+I created a dictionary that saves results from previous requests.
 If an identical request is made, the result is pulled from the dictionary instead of doing the same calculations again.